-FUNDING GRASSROOTS MOVEMENTS FOR CHANGE
+FUNDING GENDER JUSTICE MOVEMENTS FOR CHANGE

-We believe in the power of movements to drive sustainable social change.
-That’s why we support our grantees with more than just money—we support peer learning and exchange through travel and event grants; we support our grantee partners in connecting in person via “convenings” and joint opportunities to strategize; we connect philanthropists and activists; and we provide tools and resources that help strengthen institutions.
+We also support movements with more than just money.
+We support peer learning and exchange through travel and event grants; we support in-person connection via convenings and joint opportunities to strategize; we connect philanthropists and activists; and we provide tools and resources that help strengthen institutions.
 Learn more about where we fund.

-Women’s funds: Partners in equality
+Women’s funds: Partners in justice

 We gladly act as a fiscal sponsor to women’s funds.
 Read more about our fiscal sponsorship of women’s funds.